benjfriedrich/thiswillbe.fun/content/learn-more/about-me.md

 ![Floppy Disk](/images/very-small.svg)

-## This entire website is 654kb.
+## This entire website is 219kb.
 That's very small.

 That’s kilobytes.
 The one that’s smaller than megabytes.

 This entire website is smaller than most banner images.

-*But wait...does that includes all the fun images and animations on the home page?*
+*But wait...does that include all the fun images and animations?*

 Yes.
 Those too.